venam/blog/_posts/2015-09-25-group-work.markdown

 a whim.

-A lot of rogues members broke hell into the community and destroyed it.
+A lot of rogue members broke hell into the community and destroyed it.
 It was a management fault, the way things were run were not stable.

-The pride of some grew beyond control, a pride in themselves and not of the community.
+The pride of some grew beyond control, a pride in themselves and not in the community.
 A non-constructive pride.
-It was accompanied by a huge distrust against some people in charge and attacks against their reputation and personal life.
+It was accompanied by a huge distrust against the people in charge and attacks against their reputation and personal life.
 Even if the accusations were false, the people claiming it tainted them so much that it couldn't have continued this way.